Magnetostatic modes and criticality in quantum-Ising materials: Dipolar sums and demagnetization fields in uniaxial magnets

-Quantum and thermal fluctuations lead to variations in a system's magnetization, $\delta M_i^z = M_i^z - M_{MF}^z \neq 0$.
-This may lead to a reduction in the (shape-independent) magnetization of the system determined by MF theory ($\delta \overline{M}^z = 1/ \mathcal{N} \sum_i \delta M_i^z <0$).
-Furthermore, domain structure will form to minimize the magnetostatic energy of the system, $E_m = -\mu_0/(2\rho_s)\sum_i H_{d,i}^z M_i^z$.
-In, for example, a cuboidal sample divided into stripe domains, one finds $H_{d,i}^z \approx 0$ \cite{Kittel1946, KooyEnz}.
-We expect this to hold true more generally; domain structure forms so that the demagnetization field in the bulk of the sample is small.

 Solving for the magnetization of a sample from the microscopic Hamiltonian is not generally feasible; however, for a given magnetization pattern, one may treat moments outside of a small needle in the continuum limit.
-The magnetization and demagnetization field must satisfy the magnetostatic equations, $\nabla \times \boldsymbol{H}_d=0$ and $\nabla \cdot \boldsymbol{H}_d = -\nabla \cdot \boldsymbol{M} = -\nabla \cdot \delta \boldsymbol{M}_j$.
-The surface and bulk contributions to the demagnetization field may be considered separately.
+The magnetization and demagnetization field must satisfy the magnetostatic equations, $\nabla \times \boldsymbol{H}_d=0$ and $\nabla \cdot \boldsymbol{H}_d = -\nabla \cdot \boldsymbol{M}$.
+The surface and bulk contributions to the demagnetization field may be considered separately \cite{AharoniBook}.

-In the following section we include quantum fluctuations due to an applied transverse field, and calculate the modes of the system making use of the EOM of the classical magnetic moments, or equivalently, the Heisenberg EOM of the spin operators.
-We find that a uniform (Kittel) mode induced by a uniform ac field applied along the easy axis of the material is gapped; the uniform applied field creates an inhomogeneous ac demagnetization field which gaps the Kittel mode.
-Nevertheless, quantum criticality persists, and the soft mode governing the phase transition is a Walker mode which nulls out the effects of the ac demagnetization field.
-Furthermore, we find that a magnetostatic mode due to fluctuations about the average magnetization of the system ($\delta \boldsymbol{M}_j^z$) leads to a mode having lower energy than the soft mode which governs criticality in the bulk of the magnet.
+We have reviewed demagnetization fields and factors in uniaxial magnets.
+This is relevant to our discussion of magnetostatic modes below.
+In the following section we include quantum fluctuations due to an applied transverse field, and calculate the modes of the TFIM making use of the EOM of the magnetic moments, or equivalently, the Heisenberg EOM of the spin operators.
+We find that a uniform fluctuation induced by a uniform ac field applied along the easy axis of the material is gapped by an inhomogeneous ac demagnetization field.
+Nevertheless, quantum criticality persists, and the soft mode governing the phase transition is a magnetostatic mode which nulls out the effects of the ac demagnetization field.